library(auk)

 )

 As discussed in the Introduction, variation in effort between checklists makes inference challenging, because it is associated with variation in detectability.
 When working with semi-structured datasets like eBird, one approach to dealing with this variation is to impose some more consistent structure on the data by filtering observations on the effort variables.
 This reduces the variation in detectability between checklists.
-Based on our experience working with these data, we suggest restricting checklists to those less than 6 hours in duration and 10km in length, at speeds below 100km/h, and with 10 or fewer observers.
+Based on our experience working with these data in the context of eBird Status and Trends, we suggest restricting checklists to traveling or stationary counts less than 6 hours in duration and 10 km in length, at speeds below 100km/h, and with 10 or fewer observers.

 # additional filtering